PolySync/polysync-core-c-examples/publish_subscribe/README.md

 ### publish_subscribe

-This example shows simple publish and subscribe functionality in PolySync, the most common form of node to node communication in a PolySync system.
+This example shows simple publish and subscribe functionality in PolySync, the most common form of node-to-node communication in a PolySync system.

 It publishes an empty `ps_event_msg` to show how the publish functionality works in PolySync.

-It also subscribes to all diagnostic messages on the PolySync bus and then prints the info each diagnostic message contains, as they are received in real time.
+It also subscribes to all diagnostic messages on the PolySync bus, and then prints the info each diagnostic message contains as they are received in real time.

 ### Dependencies